-[As part of the annual report of charges and compensation, registrants are required to provide their current operating charges that may be applicable to their clients' accounts.
-For the purposes of this sample document, we are not providing such a list.]
+[As part of the annual report of charges and compensation, registrants are requite that may be applicable to their clients' accounts.
+For the purposes of this sample d red to provide their current operating charges locument, we are not providing such a list.]